William Robertson (historian)

-William Robertson FRSE FSA Scot (19 September 1721 – 11 June 1793) was a Scottish historian, minister in the Church of Scotland, and Principal of the University of Edinburgh.
-"The thirty years during which [he] presided over the University perhaps represent the highest point in its history."
-He made significant contributions to the writing of Scottish history and the history of Spain and Spanish America.
+William Robertson (19 September 1721 – 11 June 1793) was a Scottish historian, cleric, and educator who served as Principal of the University of Edinburgh, Chaplain of Stirling Castle, and one of the King's Chaplains in Scotland.

-He was Chaplain of Stirling Castle and one of the King's Chaplains in Scotland.
+Robertson made significant contributions to the writing of Scottish history and the history of Spain and Spanish America, and his historiographical approach had considerable contemporary influence (particularly his emphasis on the consistency of human nature across different eras and societies).
+He was a notable figure in the Scottish Enlightenment, as well as a prominent representative of the Church of Scotland's moderate party.

 Early life

 Robertson was born at the manse of Borthwick, Midlothian, the son of Rev William Robertson (1686–1745), the local minister, and his wife Eleanor Pitcairn, daughter of David Pitcairne of Dreghorn.
 He was educated at Borthwick Parish School and Dalkeith Grammar School.
 The family moved to Edinburgh when his father became appointed minister of Lady Yester's Church in 1733.
 His father moved to Old Greyfriars Kirk in Edinburgh in 1736.

 He studied divinity at the University of Edinburgh (1733–41), and was licensed to preach in 1741.
 He received a Doctor of Divinity in 1759.

 The educationalist and writer James Burgh, who founded a dissenting academy on the outskirts of London, was his cousin, describing him as his "much esteemed friend and relation".